 Dextra Group | Reliable Connections

-New Pattullo Bridge, Canada
+New Pamban Bridge, India

-New Pattullo Bridge, Canada
+New Pamban Bridge, India

-The Bartec couplers, known for their high performance and ease of installation, were integral in providing the necessary strength and durability required for this long-term infrastructure.
+The high-performance Bartec® couplers, known for their exceptional strength and ease of installation, were integral in providing the necessary durability required for this long-term infrastructure.
 Dextra’s involvement in the Pattullo Bridge project underscores the company’s commitment to delivering innovative solutions that support large-scale construction efforts worldwide.
-As the new bridge takes shape, it stands as a testament to the importance of reliable engineering components in building the infrastructure of tomorrow.

 A66 Salzbachtal Bridge, Germany